JuliaDebug/JuliaInterpreter.jl/docs/src/internals.md

 ERROR: this frame needs to be run a top level
 ```

-The reason becomes clearer if we examine `frame` or look directly at the lowered code:
+The reason for this error becomes clearer if we examine `frame` or look directly at the lowered code:

 ```julia
 julia> Meta.lower(Main, ex)